ray-project/ray/doc/source/serve/managing-java-deployments.md

 ## Updating a Deployment

-We can update the code and the configuration of a deployment and redeploy it.
-The following example updates the initial value of the deployment 'counter' to 2.
+You can update a deployment's code and configuration and then redeploy it.
+The following example updates `"counter"` deployment's initial value to 2.

 ```{literalinclude} ../../../java/serve/src/test/java/io/ray/serve/docdemo/ManageDeployment.java
 :end-before: docs-update-end